Ritter reaction

-The Ritter reaction is a chemical reaction that transforms a nitrile into an N-alkyl amide using various electrophilic alkylating reagents.
+The Ritter reaction (sometimes called the Ritter amidation) is a chemical reaction that transforms a nitrile into an N-alkyl amide using various electrophilic alkylating reagents.
 The original reaction formed the alkylating agent using an alkene in the presence of a strong acid.

 Mechanism and scope

 The Ritter reaction proceeds by the electrophilic addition of either a carbenium ion or covalent species to the nitrile.
 The resulting nitrilium ion is hydrolyzed to the desired amide.